ACANETS/eece-6540-labs/Labs/lab2/README.md

 # ATTENTION

-For Summer 2023, Lab 2 is to released.
+For Summer 2023, Lab 2 is to be released.
 Please check back later.

 <!--
 Please refer to the Lab 2 assignment posted on Blackboard.
 You should understand the "MapReduce" example in the "Exercises" folder and use similar methods.